-Other books by this author include Mercy Burns, Darkness Unbound, Darkness Devours, Darkness Hunts, Dancing with the Devil, Darkness Unmasked, Fireborn, Hearts in Darkness, Wicked Embers, Flameout
+Other books by this author which I have reviewed include Mercy Burns, Darkness Unbound, Darkness Devours, Darkness Hunts, Dancing with the Devil, Darkness Unmasked, Fireborn, Hearts in Darkness, Wicked Embers, Flameout

 Second in the Dark Angels urban fantasy series revolving around Risa Jones, a half-wolf, half-Aedh rich girl and her friends in Melbourne, Australia.

 While it’s not necessary, you might want to read the Riley Jenson, Guardian series before this one.

 Arthur is never boring!
 She has taken a twist on the wolf shifter culture and incorporated a unique take on “angels” complete with a renegade group intent on their own narrow focus never realizing its long-term effects.

 I do love the banter between Azriel and Risa — I suspect he’s falling in love with her hence his hatred for Lucian.
 I don’t see where Azriel can really object when Risa whines about wanting to get this all over with so he’ll leave her alone.
 He’s certainly told her often enough that he is only there to retrieve the keys.
 Although, I do have my own doubts about who the latest mysterious bad guy leader is…